lhbizzi/2DayEvangelize/README.md

 This project was developed using **React**, **Vite**, and **Tailwind CSS**, and integrates with the [Liturgia API](https://liturgia.up.railway.app/), providing liturgical data such as celebrations and readings.

+# Visit the site

+You can see the project working through the link: https://2-day-evangelize.vercel.app

 ## Technologies Used

 - **React**: For building the user interface.